Theodore Cressy Skeat

-Skeat was educated at Whitgift School, Croydon and Christ's College, Cambridge, where he graduated with a Second-class BA in the Classical Tripos in 1929.
-Following a further short spell as a student at the British School of Archaeology in Athens, he was recruited by the British Museum in 1931.
-His work coincided with two important acquisitions by the Trustees of the aforementioned institution, namely the Codex Sinaiticus and the apocryphal Gospel Egerton 2 Papyrus (a.k.a. the Egerton Gospel).
-He made a name for himself with important contributions to palaeography, papyrology, and codicology, particularly—but not only—in relation to these two acquisitions.
 He was the grandson of noted philologist Walter William Skeat.

+Skeat was educated at Whitgift School, Croydon and Christ's College, Cambridge, where he graduated in 1929 with a second-class BA in the Classical Tripos.
+Following a further short spell as a student at the British School at Athens, an academic institute specialising in archaeology and classical studies, he was recruited by the British Museum in 1931.

+Skeat's work coincided with two important acquisitions by the British Museum Trustees: the Codex Sinaiticus and the apocryphal Gospel Egerton 2 Papyrus (a.k.a. the Egerton Gospel).
+He made a name for himself with important contributions to palaeography, papyrology and codicology, particularly in relation to these two acquisitions.

 Skeat was elected a Fellow of the British Academy in 1963, but resigned (along with his friend Colin Roberts) in 1979, in protest against its decision not to expel Anthony Blunt after the latter was exposed as a former Soviet spy.